NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Haunting Spoon.md

     desc: "  Like normal objects, a haunting spoon also has Hardness.
 The haunting spoon's Hardness reduces any damage the haunting spoon takes by an amount equal to the Hardness.
 Once a haunting spoon is reduced to fewer than half its Hit Points, or immediately upon being damaged by a critical hit, its construct armor breaks, removing the Hardness and reducing its Armor Class to 12."

   - name: "Sounds of Distress"
-    desc: "`pf2:0` (auditory,illusion,occult) **Frequency** once per round\n**Trigger** A creature enters the range of the haunting spoon's lifesense\n**Effect** The haunting spoon creates an auditory illusion of a snippet of sound it has previously witnessed.
+    desc: "`pf2:0` (auditory,illusion,occult) **Frequency** once per round\n\n**Trigger** A creature enters the range of the haunting spoon's lifesense\n* * *\n\n**Effect** The haunting spoon creates an auditory illusion of a snippet of sound it has previously witnessed.
 The illusion manifests from a location within the range of the haunting spoon's lifesense.
 Due to the nature of haunting spoons and their origin, the auditory illusion usually takes the form of people shouting in fear or agony, a violent argument, a heated conversation, or the like.
 The sounds always seem to originate from another room than the one the spoon is in and have a maximum volume equal to four normal humans shouting.
 Creatures who succeed at a DC 20 Perception check check can tell that the sounds are an illusion."

 attacks:
   - name: ""